 Over time, heavy drinking can cause inflammation (hepatitis) and heavy scarring (cirrhosis) in the liver.
 This can lead to liver failure.
 Heavy drinking can also damage other organs, such as the pancreas and the brain, and can raise blood pressure.
 It also increases the risk of heart disease and stroke.

 In pregnant women, alcohol use, especially heavy drinking, may lead to birth defects or other problems with the fetus.

 The recommended limit is lower for women because of their smaller body size and because their bodies tend to break down alcohol more slowly.
-These daily limits do not mean it’s safe to drink larger amounts on fewer days of the week, which can still lead to health, social, and other problems.

-Many studies have found a link between alcohol intake and the risk of developing certain cancers.
+Many studies have found a link between alcohol use and the risk of developing certain cancers.
 But it is not clear whether alcohol use after treatment might increase the risk of these cancers coming back (recurring).
 In theory, it’s possible that alcohol use might raise the risk of recurrence.
 For example, alcohol can increase the levels of estrogens in the body, which might increase the risk for breast cancer recurrence.
-But there is no strong evidence from studies to support this.
+But there is no strong evidence from studies to support (or refute) this.

 In people who have already been diagnosed with cancer, alcohol intake could also affect the risk of developing a new cancer.

 There are some cases during cancer treatment in which alcohol clearly should be avoided.
 For example, alcohol – even in very small amounts – can irritate mouth sores caused by some cancer treatments, and can even make them worse.
 Alcohol can also interact with some drugs used during cancer treatment, which might increase the risk of harmful side effects.
 It’s important to talk with your doctor about this if you are being treated for cancer.